-- 4.5.1 Pension can be received in two ways, first is on a monthly basis which we can call it as uncommuted pension and second is opting for lump-sum by commuting the pension. - 4.5.2 Uncommuted pension is always taxable as salary in the hands of employees, whether government or non-government. - 4.5.3 In respect of commuted pension, the taxability aspect can be considered from the following table:
+- 4.5.1 Pension can be received in two ways, first is on a monthly basis which can be called uncommuted pension and second is opting for lump-sum by commuting the pension. - 4.5.2 Uncommuted pension is always taxable as salary in the hands of employees, whether government or non-government. - 4.5.3 In respect of commuted pension, the taxability aspect can be considered from the following table: